Charles Brett (police officer)

 Charles Brett (c.
 1815 – 18 September 1867) was a police sergeant from Manchester, England.
 In 1867, he was shot dead in an ambush on the locked police carriage transporting the Fenians Thomas J. Kelly and Timothy Deasy; he was the first police officer from Manchester to be killed on duty.

 History

 Brett was born in Macclesfield, Cheshire, to Mary and William Brett, who both worked in the clothing industry.
 Brett followed them into the industry, and at the time of the 1841 Census was working as a weaver.
 In 1830, he had married a woman named Mary.
 They had four children: William, Mary, Charles and Elizabeth.
 The Manchester City Police force came into existence after the passing of the County Police Act 1839.
 With his family, he moved from Macclesfield to Manchester about 1847 and his police career began then; his youngest daughter was born in Manchester in 1850.
 In 1861, he was living at 7 Wilson Street.
-At the time of his death, Brett had had a lot of experience accompanying prisoners to gaol in secure transports.
+At the time of his death, Brett had had a lot of experience accompanying prisoners to jail in secure transports.